oracle-livelabs/database/oci-adb-iam/lab1_setup-environment-and-cloud-shell/lab1_setup-environment-and-cloud-shell.md

     oci iam policy create  --name grant-adb-access --compartment-id $ROOT_COMP_ID  --statements '[ "allow any-user to use autonomous-database-family in tenancy"]' --description 'policy for granting any user to access autonomous databases'
     ```

-## Task 2: Create and assign group
+## Task 2: Create and assign groups

 1. Create two groups in IAM, one for all database users and one for database admins.